Buying A House During The Winter Season

 Less competition benefits both home sellers and home buyers.
 With fewer buyers to compete with, you’re less likely to enter a bidding war and more likely to have your offer accepted.

-With more people staying inside when it’s cold and thinking about buying a home in the summer months, you’ll have an advantage over them.
-Not too many people like to go house hunting when they’re shivering, so you’ll have the upper hand and beat out the competition – if there even is any.
+With more people staying inside when it’s cold and thinking about buying a home in the summer months, you’ll have an advantage.
+Not many people like to go house hunting in winter, so you’ll have the upper hand and beat out the competition – if there is any.

-Just by choosing to buy in the winter, you might get the cheaper deal.
+Just by choosing to buy in the winter, you might get a cheaper deal.
 Since there aren't many buyers during the winter season, home prices tend to be lower, giving you more room to negotiate with the seller.
-You might even get a significantly lower price when buying a house during winter if you do an all-cash offer.
+You might even get a significantly lower price during winter if you make an offer to buy a home with cash.

 Motivated Sellers And Faster Closing Times